tatut/swixt/README.md

 ### Transactions

-The `tx` goal takes a list of transaction operations and a result.
+The `tx` goal takes a list of transaction operations.

 Supported transaction operations currently are:
 - `insert` inserts a dict as a table row